national speed mooting competition

 Date and Venue

-The competition will take place on 23rd March 2019 at Liverpool Hope University.
+The date and venue for the competition will be revealed on the website shortly.
+It is likely to take place in February or March 2020.
 The competition will run from approximately 9 am until 6 pm.